 Getting the Best out of Hereford Beef

-- Marbling is a great sign and we’re well-known for it!
+Marbling is a great sign as it means better flavour, its something that we’re well-known for!

 - The beef should have a slightly sticky feel, it’s a sign it’s been correctly hung before butchering which is a good thing!